mantidproject/documents/Design/Anaconda.md

 * Make a new Mantid ticket for this
 * Migrate changes to a branch
 * Improve build scripts (windows build script is not implemented at all)
+* Create "mantid" channel at anaconda
+* Build and upload mantid conda pkg to that channel
 * Add test of conda package to the jenkins system